 There will be two scenarios either you want to deactivate all the LV in the system or particular as there may not be all the file systems on the server is replicated.
 It may have a few non replicated file systems lying on non-replicated storage.

-Activating and Deactivating Volume Group System-Wide
+Activate and Deactivate Volume Group LINUX

-Activating and Deactivating Specific Volume Group
+Activating and Deactivating Volume Group in Linux

-If you want to activate specific volume group-wise – all VG including all LV in the system.
+If you want to activate a specific volume group-wise – all VG including all LV in the system.

-# vgchange -a y <vg> How to Deactivate Volume Group in Linux
+# vgchange -a y <vg> How to Activate Volume Group in Linux # vgchange -a n <vg> How to Deactivate Volume Group in Linux

 That’s it about how to activate volume group in linux and how to deactivate volume group in linux.
 Please have a look at other Redhat Linux related topics of your interest.